Prince Harry To Honor Princess Diana During Africa Trip In This Dynamic Way

-Prince Harry will honor his late mother Diana, Princess of Wales, during his Africa trip in this dynamic way, paying homage to a cause close to her heart in the months prior to her untimely death in July of 1997.
+Prince Harry will honor his late mother Diana, Princess of Wales, during his Africa trip in this dynamic way.
+He will be paying homage to a cause close to her heart in the months prior to her untimely death in August 1997.

 The Daily Express reported that Prince Harry will visit the very spot his mother walked through in Huambo, where he will see the results of the work the late princess undertook to rid the country of landmines.